Last updated:

 Our Review

 Pennington Smart Seed Bermudagrass is the retail bermuda bag I would consider when the lawn is truly southern, truly sunny, and the owner wants seeded bermuda without shopping specialty cultivars.
-Pennington's own product guidance is clear about the site fit: bermuda wants 8+ hours of sun, excellent heat tolerance, and no real shade expectation.
-That matches Texas A&M's broader bermuda guidance: this is the fast-repairing, traffic-tolerant warm-season choice for full sun, not a compromise grass for tree cover.
+Pennington's current product guidance is clear about the site fit: bermuda wants 8+ hours of sun, warm-season planting, and no real shade expectation.
+That matches extension guidance on bermudagrass as a heat-loving, spreading turf for full sun rather than a compromise grass for tree cover.

-Pick it over Scotts Bermudagrass when the Pennington bag is cheaper or you prefer the Smart Seed/fertilizer format.
+Pick it over Scotts Bermudagrass when the Pennington Smart Seed format or bag size fits the job better.
 Pick Scotts Rapid Grass Bermudagrass when speed matters more than price per pound.
 Pick zoysia instead when the lawn has partial shade or you want lower mowing once established.
-Pick tall fescue instead in Tennessee, Virginia, or North Texas microclimates where winter color or shade matters more than summer spreading.
+Pick tall fescue instead in transition-zone microclimates where winter color or shade matters more than summer spreading.

 Where to Buy